CCA Conference Speakers

 CCA has assembled a world-class line up of national and international speakers for our fall virtual conference.

-Daniel Leffler, MD, MS, AGAF is a practicing gastroenterologist caring for patients with celiac disease and other gastrointestinal disorders and is a founding member of the Celiac Center at Beth Israel Deaconess Medical Center.
+Daniel Leffler, MD, MS, AGAF is a practicing gastroenterologist caring for patients with celiac disease and other gastrointestinal disorders and is founding member of the Celiac Center at Beth Israel Deaconess Medical Center.
 He is an Associate Professor of Medicine at Harvard Medical School where he continues to see patients with gluten related disorders.
 Dr. Leffler has been the recipient of multiple National Institute of Health, foundation and industry sponsored grants for the advancement of digestive health.
-Dr. Leffler has lectured nationally and internationally, has published over 1 50 articles in peer reviewed literature.
-Dr. Leffler joined Takeda Pharmaceuticals in 2016 as a Medical Director and the Global Clinical Lead for Celiac Disease in the Gastrointestinal Therapeutic Area.
+Dr. Leffler has lectured nationally and internationally, has published over 150 articles in peer reviewed literature, and has co-authored a patient-focused book with Melinda Dennis, RD: Real Life with Celiac Disease.
+Troubleshooting and Thriving Gluten Free, published by the American Gastroenterological Association Press.
+Dr. Leffler joined Takeda Pharmaceuticals in 2016 and is currently a Senior Medical Director and the Global Clinical Lead for Celiac Disease in the Gastrointestinal Therapeutic Area.

 Dr. Sara Ahola Kohut, PhD, C. Psych.